-In this full-day, cross-functional workshop, we’ll equip your managers and leaders with the crucial skills they need to support their team.
+In this full-day, cross-functional workshop, as managers and leaders, you'll be equipped with the crucial skills you need to support your team and yourself.
 From giving feedback, to setting expectations, to growing teammates, we've got you covered.

 This is our most popular workshop for organizations across the globe!
 Bring us in quarterly to continually refresh your management layer.

-Some managers find themselves working long hours to do hands-on “work-work” after full days of one-on-ones.
-Some managers find that the labor of managing or more strategic thinking drains their energy significantly faster than the work they did as individual contributors.
-Some find the context-switching between meetings super taxing.
+You may find yourself working long hours to do hands-on “work-work” after full days of one-on-ones; orthat the labor of managing or more strategic thinking drains your energy significantly faster than the work you did as an individual contributor.
+Or you may find the context-switching between meetings super taxing.
 Or perhaps all of the above.